To View Audit 21 please follow this link

 - Report by Amroth and District Community Association

 - Report by Llanteg Village Hall Committee

 - To determine matters Councillor’s wish to be added to next meeting’s agenda

-Confirmed Minutes of meeting held by Amroth Community Council on Thursday 13th December 2018
+Draft Minutes of meeting held by Amroth Community Council on Thursday 21th February 2019.

-Councillors present: P Davies; F Evans; R Harries; B James; J James; R Lewis; M Megarry; S Phillips (Chair);
+Councillors present: P Davies; F Evans; R Harries; M Harvey; J James; R Lewis; M Megarry; M Morris; S Phillips (Chair); R Tippett-Maudsley,

 In attendance: Mrs Kathryn Bradbury (Clerk); County Cllr Tony Baron

 Apologies: A Davies; B James.